 As MTG prepares for the fourth annual Manly Festival of Short Plays, the excitement is palpable.
 The freshly renewed hall will host two weeks of original Australian theatre this November, welcoming audiences to experience a unique blend of history, artistry, and local storytelling.

-From dusting off the curtains to lighting up the stage once more, MTG is proud to carry the spirit of theatre forwar, right in the heart of Manly.
+From dusting off the curtains to lighting up the stage once more, MTG is proud to carry the spirit of theatre forward, right in the heart of Manly.

-With special thanks to David Davis, MTG Treasurer and Rev. Duncan Anderson (pictured below with Zoe, MTG President) for negotiating the lease and making this creative venture possible.
+With special thanks to David Davies, MTG Treasurer and Rev. Duncan Anderson (pictured below with Zoe, MTG President) for negotiating the lease and making this creative venture possible.

 Scripty at Bucketty’s